 What is Peyronie's disease?

 Peyronie's disease is an abnormal curvature of the penis caused by scar tissue in the erectile tissue.
 Because the scar tissue prevents straightening of the penis, the curvature is most obvious during an erection.
-The curvature may be so severe that it prevents penetration during intercourse.
+The curvature may cause pain for the person or their partner, or it may be so severe that it prevents penetration during intercourse.

 What are the symptoms?

 Symptoms of Peyronie's disease may develop slowly or suddenly.
 Common symptoms include:

 - A lump or thickening along the shaft of the penis that is most noticeable when the penis is soft (flaccid).

 - A bent or curved appearance of the penis that is most noticeable when the penis is erect.

 - A narrowing in the middle of the erect penis that causes an hourglass shape to the penis.